 2.

-Use 'Al' here, not 'Alle'; 'Alle' is wrong in combination with 'haar'.
+Use 'Al' here, not 'Alle'; 'Alle' is incorrect in combination with 'her'.

 3.

-'Niets' means 'nothing'; together with 'ran' this sentence is illogical because 'nothing' cannot run.
+'Niets' means 'nothing'; together with 'ran' this sentence is illogical, because 'nothing' cannot run.

 'Iemand' refers to a person and is inappropriate here if something non-personal is meant.